crdant/bootstrap/README.md

 1. Simple script(s) to do the manual stuff more easily.
 1. Forcing and/or testing without SSH multiplexing.
 I use it all the time, colleagues who don't are seeing some weirdness.
 1. Making this document more readable and useful.
-1. Making vault highly available.
+1. Making secrets highly available.
 1. Making LDAP highly available.
 1. Other IaaSes.
 1. Rewrite in a programming language for better modularity and invocation across modules